Assisted migration of forests in North America: Recent developments (2019-present)

 The boldest assisted migration effort of a forest canopy tree had been initiated by citizens in the Seattle area in 2016.
 By 2023, their actions had become so substantial that a lengthy journalistic essay was published in a national venue.
 It was titled, "Can We Save the Redwoods by Helping Them Move?"
 Two months later, a lengthy news article presented the views of a half-dozen professional forestry practitioners in Oregon and Washington state.
 Their statements made clear that citizens using "assisted species migration" in their choices of tree plantings (such as the redwoods) were more extreme than the professionals focusing on "assisted population migration" were willing to implement themselves.

 In 2024 a Mexican leader who has long advocated for assisted migration to become a standard climate adaptation tool within North American forestry practices published a short paper concluding that the then-current El Niño had already pushed global temperatures to the 1.5 °C threshold of increase that generates self-reinforcing tipping points.
 His conclusion: "Thus, the time has arrived to discuss painful forest management decisions, such as anticipated thinning to reduce water competition and the gradual replacement of native local forest populations with more drought-resistant provenances and species."

+Also in 2024, staff in U.S. Forest Service research stations of the three Pacific coastal states initiated the Experimental Network for Assisted Migration and Establishment Silviculture (ENAMES)."Our goal for this project is to evaluate the selection of seed sources and post-disturbance stand establishment practices to provide guidance on what tree seed sources to use and how to plant them to maintain functional forest ecosystems in the future."